keithalewis/papers/arxiv/um.md

 indicates there is a flaw in the model.
 The Unified Model can be used to rectify the above flaw in the classical theory of mathematical finance.
-It puts instrument prices and cash-flows on eqaul footing to clarify fundamental results like cost-of-carry, put-call parity, and the fact futures quotes form a martingale.
+It puts instrument prices and cash-flows on equal footing to clarify fundamental results like cost-of-carry, put-call parity, and the fact futures quotes form a martingale.